“if nothing can go wrong, where is the adventure?”

-For us and probably for many of you life is all about adventure.
+For us, and probably for many of you, life is all about adventure.
 It’s about feeling exhilarated and pushing yourself to go higher, faster, further and seeing and experiencing new things.
-It’s the things that get the hairs on the back of your neck standing on end (are you picturing your last adventure?).
+It’s the things that get the hairs on the back of your neck standing on end and your heartbeat racing.

 These ‘bumps in the road’ often make much better stories, I mean, what would Touching the Void be if nothing went wrong?